 2. Crocodile Meat

-Crocodile meat is available throughout Australia!
-The locals used to hunt crocodiles only for their skin to make leather accessories, but the Australian cuisine has developed so much that this white meat has become so famous in this country!
+Crocodile meat is available throughout Australia, especially in the Northern Territory!
+The locals used to hunt crocodiles only for their skin to make leather accessories, but Australian cuisine has developed so much that this white meat has become so famous in this country!

 In Australia, they will make use of many cuts of the crocodile, such as steaks or ribs, and turn them into a perfect dish.
 One of the most common ways to cook crocodiles is to marinate the meat with citrus-based seasonings and bring it to fry on a pan.